clement-del/hol-dassault/segmentation.md

 <img width="1718"  alt="Screenshot 2026-01-28 at 15 16 12" src="https://github.com/user-attachments/assets/1e350c7a-f51b-4e4c-83d5-ecc07f96d4ba" />

 <h2>Audience 4</h2>
 This time we will not create person-level audiences that target persons, but an account-level audience that will target accounts.
-LinkedIn for example allows to send person-level audiences OR account-level audiences depending on use cases.
-Some destinations in the B2B industry can only receive account-level audiences.
+Some destinations in the B2B industry support account-level audiences.
+For example, LinkedIn, Bombora, Demandbase, and cloud storage destinations allow to send account-level audiences.
+LinkedIn supports both person-level and account-level audiences.

 - In the home page, under Accounts on the left rail, click on audiences, then create audience
 - Name your segment with "TRIGRAM-label"